 Because of the visible wool lining and silver grommets these boots lean casual, but as usual the right styling can dress them up.
 The riding boot is probably their dressiest option, with the black lace up boot coming second.
 The brushed leather boots looks quite casual in my opinion.

 If black isn’t a color you wear much, the chocolate brown is a nice neutral that would work with a lot of different outfits.

 At checkout there is an $11 shipping fee on all orders, so altogether these boots are a total of $176.
 They use DHL Express and it arrives SUPER fast, like in two days.
 You also get text updates and can customize your drop off, so that’s a serious bonus, considering that many of these smaller businesses take weeks to fulfill their orders.

 Be Lenka has a 14-day return policy, but they’ve run into some issues with US returns being held up in customs.
 They’ve recently changed their policy and now no longer accept returns outside the EU.
-So be aware of that when ordering.
-Fortunately these resell well, but it’s a real shame they’ve had to change their policy.
-I always buy things through Paypal to cover my ass, but many credit cards also have purchase protection.
-So if you do end up stuck with something you can try for a refund that way.
+Fortunately these resell well, but if you’re in the US you can buy them from Anya’s Shop with free shipping/returns.

 I plan to get a lot of use out these this winter!
 Weatherproof, wide, and comfy, the Be Lenka Winter boots are a great cold-weather barefoot option.
 On a personal note, I find Lenka (owner and founder of Be Lenka) an inspiring entrepeneur and I have loved seeing her business flourish this year.
 It’s hard to go wrong here!